 2. How can I tell if my 2005 dime is a Satin Finish variety?

-Satin Finish dimes have a distinctive matte-like surface that differs from both regular circulation strikes and proofs.
-These coins were sold exclusively in 2005 U.S. Mint sets and never entered circulation.
+Satin Finish dimes have a distinctive matte-like surface that looks noticeably different from both regular circulation strikes and proofs.
+They were sold exclusively in 2005 U.S. Mint Special Mint Sets and never entered circulation.

 3. Are 2005 dimes made of silver?